finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = new TransactionPortfoliosApi(config);
             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. var fromTransactionDate = fromTransactionDate_example;  // DateTimeOrCutLabel | The lower bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no lower bound if this is not specified. (optional) var toTransactionDate = toTransactionDate_example;  // DateTimeOrCutLabel | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version              of each transaction if not specified. (optional) var filter = filter_example;  // string | Expression with which to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\"              For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' or 'Transaction' domain to decorate onto              transactions.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name' or              'Transaction/strategy/quantsignal'. (optional) var page = page_example;  // string | The pagination token to use to continue listing transactions from a previous call to LookThroughTransactions. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
-This will default to 1000 if not specified. (optional) var quotesScope = quotesScope_example;  // string | The scope containing the quotes with the FX rates used for currency conversion. (optional)
+This will default to 1000 if not specified. (optional) var quotesScope = quotesScope_example;  // string | The scope containing the quotes with the FX rates used for currency conversion. (optional) var slice = slice_example;  // string | When running LookThrough, define this slice as the root slice in the portfolio to look through from. (optional) var shareClass = shareClass_example;  // string | When running LookThrough, use this along with the slice parameter to specify              the root share class in the slice in the portfolio to look through from.
+The slice parameter is a prerequisite              for this parameter to be valid. (optional)

             try
             {
                 // [EXPERIMENTAL] LookThroughTransactions: Look through transactions
-                VersionedResourceListOfTransaction result = apiInstance.LookThroughTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, page, limit, quotesScope);
+                VersionedResourceListOfTransaction result = apiInstance.LookThroughTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, filter, propertyKeys, page, limit, quotesScope, slice, shareClass);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)